unDan/dota2-camera-fixer/README.md

 2. Clone this repo to your local machine.
 3. Open repo directory in terminal.
 4. Execute *go build* command.
-5. Now your can feel yourself a very skilled Golang developer and run created executable file just from this folder.
+5. Now you can feel yourself a very skilled Golang developer and run created executable file just from this folder.